lostintangent/gitdoc/README.md

 ## Status Bar

 Whenever `GitDoc` is enabled, it will contribute a status bar item to your status bar.
 This simply indicates that it's enabled, and makes it easier for you to know which "versioning mode" you're in (auto-commit vs. manual commit).
 Additionally, if you enable [auto-pushing](#auto-pushing), then the status bar will indicate when it's syncing your commits with your repo.
 If you click the `GitDoc` status bar item, this will disable `GitDoc`.
 This allows you to easily enable GitDoc for a period of time, and then quickly turn it off.
-Note that if you've enabled GitDoc on a branch, then clicking the status bar only temporarily disables it, and it will become re-enabled the next time that you reload/open VS Code.
-If you want to permanently disable GitDoc for the current branch, run the `GitDoc: Disable (Branch)` command.

 ## Contributed Commands

 When you install the `GitDoc` extension, the following commands are contributed to the command palette, and are visible when your open workspace is also a git repository:

-- `GitDoc: Enable` - Temporarily enables auto-commits.
+- `GitDoc: Enable` - Enables auto-commits.
 This command is only visible when GitDoc isn't already enabled.

-- `GitDoc: Enable (Branch)` - Enables auto-commits on the current branch, and therefore, the setting will persist across reloading VS Code.
-This command is only visible when GitDoc isn't already enabled.

-- `GitDoc: Disabled` - Disables auto-commits.
-If auto-commits were enabled on this branch, then runnning this command only temporarily disables it, and it will be re-enabled when you reload/re-open VS Code.
-This is useful if you have a branch that you generally want to auto-commit on, but you want to turn it off for a certain period/editing session.
-This command is only visible when GitDoc is already enabled.
+- `GitDoc: Disable` - Disables auto-commits.
+This command is only visible when GitDoc is enabled.

-- `GitDoc: Disabled (Branch)` - Disables auto-commits on the current branch.
-This command is only visible when GitDoc is already enabled for the current branch.

 ## Contributed Settings